ohshukhrat/uCss/README.md

 ## 🤝 Contributing
 1. Make changes in `src/lib`.
-2. Run `./build.sh` locally to verify imports, bundling, and header generation.
+2. Run `npm run build` locally to verify imports, bundling, and header generation.
 3. Check `dist/stable/u.min.css` to confirm your changes are present and correct.
 4. Push to `dev` branch.